groverj3/groverj3.github.io/content/articles/2024-04-20_managing-software-on-a-multiuser-linux-system-update.md

 podman save {container_name} | gzip > container_name.tar.gz
 ```

-If a container is only available for Docker, usually you have convert them to Apptainer/SIngularity format without any
+If a container is only available for Docker, usually you can convert them to Apptainer/SIngularity format without any
 fuss:

 ```bash